 If the installation of the cameras has taken place in the context of a wider dispute involving threatening behaviour, you may be able to have the issue addressed in the context of an application for an apprehended violence order.
 If such an application is made, the magistrate has the power to make ancillary orders to defuse the likelihood of violence.
 This could include for example an order to remove a surveillance camera.

 We also note that Crimes Act1900 now has a separate division "Voyeurism and related offences" (Division 15B) which may be relevant if voyeurism and the like is involved.
 You should obtain legal advice on whether this Division may apply to actions of your neighbours.

 Privacy NSW has the power to investigate and seek to conciliate a complaint about conduct that interferes with an individual’s privacy generally.
 However if the person complained about refuses to compromise, the action we can take is limited.

 Alternatively you could try to have the matter resolved by way of mediation through your local Community Justice Centre.
-For details of this process, please contact the Community Justice Centres on 1800 990 777.
+For details of this process, please contact the Community Justice Centres in your state.